 If you plan on tasting your way around Southern California, there are plenty of places to visit.
 Spago in Beverly Hills, owned by the popular Wolfgang Puck, features gourmet fare like pan-roasted duck and veal schnitzel with a very extensive wine list.

 Phillipe the Original in Los Angeles serves the most popular melt-in-your-mouth French Dip sandwich – an integral part of the SoCal restaurant scene since 1908.

-For wine tasting, Check out the Santa Ynez Valley in Santa Barbara, the Cornell Tasting Room near the Southern California mountains of Santa Monica, and Paso Robles Wine Country between San Francisco and LA.
+For wine tasting, Check out the Santa Ynez Valley in Santa Barbara, the Cornell Tasting Room near the Southern California mountains of Santa Monica, and the ever-growing Paso Robles Wine Country between San Francisco and LA.

-See Related: Best Things to do in Palm Springs
+See Related: Best Things to Do in Palm Springs

 4. NorCal is tech, SoCal is TV